I borrowed this from Jessie's blog...

 green crochet thread, size 10 bedspread weight

-thread crochet hook, size 8-1.5mm (I used a size 9 or 10 because I have a squishy comfort thing
+thread crochet hook, size 8-1.5mm (I used a size 9 or 10 because I have a squishy comfort thing on it)

 scissors